Instrumentation Middleware: Usage & Extension Guide

 restart: unless-stopped

-LLM_PROXY_EVENT_BUS=redis llm-proxy dispatcher ...
+LLM_PROXY_EVENT_BUS=redis-streams llm-proxy dispatcher ...

 This enables full async event delivery and observability pipeline testing across processes.